23 May Company news round-up: recent growth, new applications in home care, and ongoing support for Residential Aged Care during COVID-19

 In addition to supporting existing residential aged care facilities with chronic pain management, we have helped new clients roll out the platform to their residents during this difficult time.
 In response to COVID-19, the IRT Group scaled up their implementation of PainChek and trained teams in its aged care sites across the country via online workshops and our e-Learning platform.

-“With the advent of COVID-19, IRT Group rapidly changed its rollout approach to PainChek, adopting remote training and running in excess of 72 video conferencing sessions across its 21 residential aged care centres,” said Alex Reid, Strategic Projects Manager, Aged Care Centres at IRT.
+“With the advent of COVID-19, IRT Group rapidly changed its rollout approach to PainChek, adopting remote training and running in excess of 72 video conferencing sessions across its 21 residential aged care centres,” said Alex Reed, Strategic Projects Manager, Aged Care Centres at IRT, in an update for ACSA.
 “The PainChek app has allowed IRT to provide employees with an innovative pain assessment and management tool that enables them to practice safe distancing whilst assessing and managing resident pain”.

 We’re also working hard to ensure we are well-placed to continue our path to securing FDA de novo clearance once COVID-19 constraints ease in the US.
 In April, we submitted a supplement to our pre-submission application for FDA de novo clearance in the US market, which seeks approval from the FDA that our planned clinical trials will support a successful application.